joaogabrieljs/es-indexer/README.md

 ```

 ## Usage
-Make a GET request from http://localhost:9200/my_files/_search on you local enviroment to see indexed files.
+Make a GET request to http://localhost:9200/my_files/_search on you local enviroment to see indexed files.

 ## License